-Insight-A Singapore wealth manager under fire amid crackdown
+INSIGHT-A Singapore wealth manager under fire amid crackdown

 “OUTRAGEOUS FORTUNE”

-Chong’s company formed in 2004 when his firm Portcullis merged with TrustNet, an advisory founded in the Cook Islands that specialized in setting up offshore companies and trusts.
+Chong’s company formed in 2004 when his firm Portcullis merged with TrustNet, an advisory founded in the Cook Islands that specialised in setting up offshore companies and trusts.

 A year later, Singapore passed rules that encouraged the growth of trust companies, legislation that was a boon to the wealth management sector.